-The Institute of Living/Hartford Hospital is pleased to announce that nominations are now being accepted for the 2023 C. Charles Burlingame Award.
-This award, honoring an outstanding leader in psychiatric education, research or administration, is made in the memory of Dr. Burlingame, psychiatristin-chief from 1931 to 1950.
+The Institute of Living/Hartford Hospital is pleased to announce that nominations are now being accepted for the 2021 C. Charles Burlingame Award.
+This award.

 We invite you to nominate a person who has significantly advanced the field of psychiatry.
 The nomination must include a current curriculum vitae and two letters of support describing the candidate's achievements.